-Copper sulphate is a key ingredient when you are shopping for a commercial chimney cleaning product.
-This is because copper sulphate interacts with the soot or creosote inside the chimney making it burn away at a very low temperature.
+Copper sulfate is a key ingredient when you are shopping for a commercial chimney cleaning product.
+This is because copper sulfate interacts with the soot or creosote inside the chimney making it burn away at a very low temperature.
 But just like salt, it reacts with water to form a strong acid known as sulfuric acid and so should be used with caution.
-Be sure to read instructions before using any chimney cleaning chemical.
+Be sure to read instructions before using any chimney cleaning chemicals.

 Chemicals help you do a chimney cleaning and prevent creosote but still, the most effective way of a chimney cleaning is to scrub off the buildup of soot and creosote manually.
 While chemicals need extra caution and can damage chimney if overused when scrubbing you need the right brush and a little technique.